-Lynx and wolverines use similar habitat in Yellowstone and are primarily found in the eastern sector of the park, crossed by the East Entrance Road, and containing Sylvan Pass.
+Lynx and wolverines use similar habitat in Yellowstone and are primarily found in the eastern sector of the park, crossed by the east entrance road, and containing Sylvan Pass.
 Both species are highly mobile, with large home ranges and the ability to travel great distances in a day.
 Lynx and wolverines are rare in the greater Yellowstone area and their populations are limited to sparsely distributed mountainous or wooded habitat, so that the persistence of the species in an area may be dependent on genetic dispersal.
 Both species generally avoid areas of heavy human use, and are rarely observed by park researchers or visitors.
 Canada lynx in the lower 48 states were listed as threatened under the ESA in March 2000 (USFWS 2000).
-Also, in December 2010, the USFWS ruled that the wolverines in the contiguous United States were a distinct population segment that warranted being added to the Lists of Endangered and Threatened Wildlife and Plants (USFWS 2010e).
-However, at that time this listing was precluded by higher priority actions and, instead, the contiguous U.S. distinct population segment of the wolverine was added to the candidate species list, or is currently proposed for listing.
-As of February 4, 2013, the USFWS published a rule to list the distinct population segment of the North American wolverine occurring in the contiguous United States, as a threatened species under the ESA.
-At the time this plan/EIS was published, this rule was under public review (78 FR 7863).
+Also, in December 2010, the USFWS ruled the wolverine occurring in the contiguous United States was a distinct population segment that warranted being added to the Lists of Endangered and Threatened Wildlife and Plants (USDI 2010b).
+However, this listing was precluded by higher priority actions and, instead, the contiguous U.S. distinct population segment of the wolverine was added to the candidate species list.

-Although a few visitors may travel into the park by non-motorized means during the winter, it is unlikely that a large number of visitors would penetrate the backcountry and mountainous areas preferred by lynx and wolverines (due to the distance that would need to be covered by a skier or snowshoer in a harsh winter environment).
-Under alternative 1, non-motorized use at the East Entrance (Sylvan Pass), where lynx are known to occur, would not be expected because this area is an avalanche zone and with Sylvan Pass closed, avalanche mitigation activities would not occur.
+Though a few visitors may travel into the park by non-motorized means during the winter, it is unlikely that a large number of visitors would penetrate the backcountry and mountainous areas preferred by lynx and wolverines (due to the distance that would need to be covered by a skier or snowshoer in a harsh winter environment).
+Under alternative 1, non-motorized use at the east entrance (Sylvan Pass), where lynx are known to occur, would not be expected because this area is an avalanche zone and with Sylvan Pass closed, avalanche mitigation activities would not occur.
 It is also unlikely that visitors would encounter roaming lynx or wolverines anywhere else in the park due to the animals' scarcity, elusiveness, and propensity for night or dusk travel, when humans are generally not active in the park.
 Therefore, impacts from displacement would be localized, short-term negligible adverse, under alternative 1, whereas behavioral and physiological effects would be extremely rare and negligible with long-term beneficial impacts due to the elimination of human presence.

-Under this alternative there would be no population-level effects compared to recent maximum allowable use (alternative 2), due to a nearly complete lack of interaction or encounters between winter users and lynx or wolverines, resulting in long-term negligible adverse impacts.
+Under this alternative there would be no population-level effects, due to a nearly complete lack of interaction or encounters between winter users and lynx or wolverines, resulting in long-term negligible adverse impacts.